esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 any combination of which may be also activated on the Field by specifying the corresponding integer values.
 The activation of Field masks with respect to the underlying Grid mask is handled by :class:`~ESMF.api.regrid.Regrid`, and a more general discussion of masking is covered in the :ref:`masking <masking>` section.

 ++++++++++
 Cell Areas
 ++++++++++

 Grid cell areas can be calculated by ESMP.
-Space must first be allocated for this calculation by adding a :class:`GridItem<ESMF.api.constants.GridItem>`.AREA.
+Space must first be allocated for this calculation by adding an :class:`~ESMF.api.constants.GridItem.AREA` item to the Grid.
-Then a :class:`~ESMF.api.field.Field` must be created, and the get_area() function called.
+Then a :class:`~ESMF.api.field.Field` must be created, and the :class:`~ESMF.api.field.Field.get_area()` function called.

 ..
 Note:: This process will be streamlined in a future release using the
           Grid.area property.